Code-Institute-Submissions/approach_people/README.md

 * Simple and appealing background image, with two buttons leading to all jobs posted or to post a job
 #### Look for Job
 * Shows all current jobs posted in a container with a image(company logo) and few job details such as job name, company name, salary, job location, date posted and employment type.
+#### Search Jobs
+* This feature is designed to take a user's search request and find jobs that contain the search request.
 #### Post a Job
 * Takes all information in a form, populating DB with information given by user.
 #### Job Details